 - 2 Tbs. unsalted butter, melted

-- chopped fresh rosemary (dried rosemary leaves will work as well
+- 1 Tbs. chopped fresh rosemary (dried rosemary leaves will work as well

-Place all 15 rolls into a greased 12” cast iron skillet, leaving space between each of the frozen rolls.
-(If using a 10” cast iron skillet, 11 rolls fit just perfectly once they raise.)
+- Place all 15 rolls into a greased 12” cast iron skillet, leaving space between each of the frozen rolls.
+(If using a 10” cast iron skillet, 11 rolls fit just perfectly once they have fully raised.)

-Cover the rolls in the skillet with a light dish towel, placing it into a warm, draft-free area of your kitchen, letting the rolls raise for 2 - 2 1/2 hours until “poofy and soft” and close to the top of the pan.
+- Cover the rolls in the skillet with a light dish towel, placing the skillet into a warm, draft-free area of your kitchen, letting the rolls raise for 45 minutes to 1 hour until “poofy and soft” and close to the top of the pan.

-Brush the melted butter over the rolls; sprinkle the buttered rolls with the chopped rosemary.
-Sprinkle the rolls with a dusting of kosher salt.
+- Very, very gently brush the melted butter over the rolls; sprinkle the buttered rolls with the chopped rosemary, then a sprinkle of the kosher salt over all.